kingcsharp/msr-fsr/MSR.UI/MSR.UI.Answer/README.md

 **Do NOT use NPM!**

 ## Development server
+Backend server needs to be up before we run this commands.
 RUN `npm run build` so it compiles the solution.
 Run `npm run start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.